ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

     - Performed segmented analysis across price categories (cheap / mid / luxury) to evaluate how the importance of complaint types varies across different price segments.

-    - Visualized the impact of each complaint type using regression coefficients and comparative plots to highlight differences in effect size.
+    - Visualized the impact of each complaint type using regression coefficients.

     <img width="857" height="596" alt="image" src="https://github.com/user-attachments/assets/740e281e-c281-44e3-94a6-f57c88ef1d57" />

+    - Note: The luxury segment does not show statistically reliable results due to the very small number of available products, making it difficult to draw strong conclusions for expensive items.

 - Part of the results:

 - The jewelry market on Amazon is extremely skewed toward cheap products.